nafSadh/notes/intvw.md

 Preparing for software engineering interview needs time and attention.
 Just a decade ago, there was just a handful of resources that you could use for interview prep.
 Then there was a few resources here and there.
 Now, There are so many resources sprinkled all over the internet and bookshelves that you may feel lost in the world of resources.
-To optimize that, I have tried to create a curated list of resources -- these are just some of the good options you can chose from; by no means, you have to go through all of it.
-With each resource, I have added some notes and this can help you in deciding whether to try that resource or not.
+To optimize that, I have tried to create ***a curated list of resources*** -- these are just some of the good options you can chose from.
+By no means, you have to go through all of it.
+With each item, I have added some notes which can help you in deciding whether to try that or not.

-**Good luck & have fun!**
+*Good luck & have fun!*

 **Table of Contents**